michelazzam/booklee/BookingFlowTODO.md

 4- Each button in the calender should have an opacity of 0.8 5- The time container must have an opacity of 0.8
 6- Limit the list of available times to show only 5 times at once by lowering the height of the list.
 This gives better usability
+7- When this step mounts the select day box is over monday that is empty `

 # Confirm screen